Zequez/logseq-vault/pages/Is Glue.md

 			- This computer is expensive -> Belief
 			- I am a human -> Storyworld
 			- You are an idiot -> Judgement
-			- You don't listen to me -> Conclusions
+			- You don't listen to me -> Conclusions: I see you are not responding,
 			- This doesn't make sense -> Assumption: I'm assuming it doesn't make sense because I don't understand it -
 			-